Virtual Service Sideband Profile

 Traffic between the SE and the back-end servers proceeds as usual.

 NOTE: Do not confuse the sideband profile feature with Avi's traffic cloning feature.
 Both features replicate application traffic to an ancillary server or set of servers, but differ in several very important ways.
-For more information, read the Traffic Cloning and Traffic Replication Options With Avi Vantage articles.
+For more information, refer Traffic Cloning and Traffic Replication Options With Avi Vantage KB.

 This feature is enabled by configuring a sideband profile for the virtual service, which can be configured with the sideband server’s IP address.
 Multiple sideband servers can be configured, in which case, traffic is sharded (round robin) among them.